Best Quercetin Form: Which One Is Right for You?

 Editorial note

 Standard quercetin aglycone has limited oral bioavailability due to low aqueous solubility.
 Quercetin Phytosome (lecithin complex) achieves up to 20× higher plasma quercetin than unformulated quercetin in a randomized 3-way crossover.
-EMIQ achieves 17× higher bioavailability than quercetin aglycone and has demonstrated improved endothelial function in a controlled trial.
+EMIQ significantly raised plasma quercetin metabolites versus placebo and improved flow-mediated dilatation — a measure of blood-vessel function — in a randomized crossover trial of 25 adults with a cardiovascular risk factor, though that trial tested a single acute dose.

 All Forms Compared